 Frequently Asked Questions

 - Can we live without prayer?
-No, our spirits will become depleted due to lack of connection with the lovers of our soul.
+No, our spirits will become depleted due to lack of connection with the lover of our soul.
 I find myself more irritable and burden filled when I don’t lay my anxiety, worry, and fears at the cross.

 - Can prayer change things?
 Yes, it can change things in your life especially when you pray from a mature and pure heart.
 “You do not have, because you do not ask.
 You ask and do not receive, because you ask wrongly, to spend it on your passions.”
 James 4:2–3